daguenther/Z2A/Procedures/Administration.md

 * Don't steal other people's stuff, it's agains the law
 * Don't hack programs unless you're allowed to
 * It's better to say something in person if you can
+* Don't sit in one place for too long, it's bad for you

 Problem: students are left to their own devices on the internet without regulation.
 No amount of technology can fully limit opportunities for students to engage in improper behavior.
 Solution: Parents who instruct their children in proper technology use.